Security Model

 Direct dependencies

-Section titled “Direct dependencies”MCP servers declared by your direct dependencies (packages listed in your apm.yaml) are auto-trusted.
+Section titled “Direct dependencies”MCP servers declared by your direct dependencies (packages listed in your apm.yml) are auto-trusted.
 You explicitly chose to depend on these packages, so their MCP server declarations are accepted.

 Transitive dependencies

 Section titled “Transitive dependencies”MCP servers declared by transitive dependencies (dependencies of your dependencies) are blocked by default.
-APM prints a warning and skips the MCP server entry.
+Transitive MCP servers can request tool access, file system permissions, or network capabilities — blocking them ensures that adding a prompt package cannot silently grant MCP access to an unknown transitive dependency.

 To allow transitive MCP servers, you must either: